-- Click on the Groups tab and select accounting for their primary group.
-Click the Save button when you’ve finished.
+- Click on the Groups tab and select accounting for their primary group

-Now that we have our exports, users, and groups set up through the Qumulo UI, lets change the permissions on the two exports.
-For this example we have two groups (‘artists’ and ‘accounting’) which will have different permissions for the two exports (‘projects’ and ‘finance’).
+Now that exports, users, and groups are set up through the Qumulo UI, permissions on the two exports can be modified.
+For this example, the two groups (‘artists’ and ‘accounting’) will have different permissions for the two exports (‘projects’ and ‘finance’).

-- In a terminal, change directories to the mount point of the export above.
-Let’s first change the group owner for the finance directory to accounting by running this command:
+- In a terminal session, change the group owner for the finance directory to accounting by running this command:

 sudo chgrp accounting finance

-- Next, we are going to change the group owner for the finance directory to accounting with this command:
+- Now change the group owner for the finance directory to accounting with this command:

 sudo chgrp artists projects

-Now that we have our groups ironed out, let’s set the correct permissions for each of our directories according to the policies below.
-We are also going to use SETGID in order to preserve group ownership throughout both of the exports.
+Note that this example uses SETGID in order to preserve group ownership throughout both of the exports.
 To learn more about SETGID and how it works, head here.